 It is both possible and desirable to enter into a dialogue with the relevant authority before or on receipt of a notice or warrant to discuss any concerns the company has, for example that the deadline for compliance is unreasonable, or the description of the information and documents requested is unclear.

-The authority should be willing to discuss such concerns and work with the company to find a reasonable and practical solution, so long as the result is that the relevant information and documents are ultimately received in a timely manner.
 With regard to search warrants served on businesses, the police do not usually contact a business to discuss the terms of a warrant prior to turning up and executing the warrant.
 However, depending on the circumstances, the police may be willing to discuss the implementation of the warrant to avoid unnecessary disruption to the business’s legitimate activities and the risk of the warrant being challenged.

 55 Are ongoing authority investigations subject to challenge before the courts?